SwapnikKatkoori/node-summarizer/README.md

 let sentiment = Summarizer.getSentiment();
 ```

--This will return a Float
+-This will return a Float.

 <a name="meth"></a>
 ## 3. Method Details